Calebagoha123/issuebench/README.md

 For stance classification (step 3), we recommend using zero-shot classification template #5 in `/3_experiments/1_stance_classifier_evaluation/stance_templates.csv` paired with the best LLM you can afford to run.

 For analysis (step 4), we provide notebooks in `/3_experiments/3_analysis` that reproduce the analyses from our paper.
-The model responses we collected for our paper (~3m per model) are available on Hugging Face [here](https://huggingface.co/datasets/musashihinck/IssueBench_Completions).
+The model responses we collected for our paper (~3m per model) are available on Hugging Face.

 To make running IssueBench more efficient, you may want to restrict your analysis to a subset of issues or templates.
 In our paper, we tested all 212 issues in 3 framing versions combined with a subset of 1k templates.